 - For green salads, make your own raspberry dressing.
 Simply stir frozen and thawed red raspberries into your favorite balsamic vinaigrette, or try our raspberry vinaigrette

 - Grain salads are a perfect vehicle for fruit, because they soak up all that fruit flavor and just keep getting better and better!
 Add frozen and thawed red raspberries to your favorite quinoa, farro or wild rice salad, or try our Gingered Farro and Wild Rice Salad.

-- Instead of a barbeque sauce, be adventurous and make a lemon zested red raspberry chutney!
+- Instead of a barbeque sauce, be adventurous and make a raspberry ginger chutney!
 Not only is it fabulous as a sauce for grilled meats or fish, but it also makes a delicious addition to a cheese tray.